Bathroom Remodeling for Aging in Place

 For those who elect to stay in their homes as opposed to moving in their later years, bathroom remodels are becoming an ever increasing focus for livability.

 For bathrooms, there is a general focus on reducing variances in height, such as eliminating steps or stairs, leveling uneven in floor heights, replacing thresholds that have too large of a profile and removal of area rugs or other tripping hazards from the floor.

-Light switches and outlets are often moved to lower positions on the walls to allow residence to easily reach in the event a wheel chair is part of their life later down the road.
+Light switches and outlets are often moved to lower positions on the walls to allow residents to easily reach in the event a wheelchair is part of their life later down the road.

-Many states along the eastern seaboard actually require a thermostatic (AKA tempering valve, pressure balancing device) be used during new construction or in home renovation but is optional in most other states.
+Many states along the eastern seaboard require a thermostatic (AKA tempering valve, pressure balancing device) to be used during new construction or in home renovation but are optional in most other states.

 Living at home has many advantages and with a little adjusting and some planned changes to your home, it can be quite comfortable and satisfying.

 - Garden / Landscaping / Patio — 260